arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-4-Creating-Physical-Database-Schema/ReadMe.md

 Here is the official [PostGreSQL documentation on DDL](https://www.postgresql.org/docs/8.4/ddl.html)

-### Use DDL to Create A Database

-## Common Data ingestion Methods: ETL, Direct Feed, Pipeline, API
+## 4. Common Data ingestion Methods: ETL, Direct Feed, Pipeline, API

 Data ingestion is just as important as database design, perhaps more so.
 An empty database is not much of use to anybody.
 In this section, we covered four of the most common methods of data ingestion.